echeran/smile-of-murugan/webbook/chapter10.md

-works, indebtedness of the *Kuṟaḷ* to some Sanskrit treatises, etc.) all points to a date which is considerably later than the early classical poetry (and in this respect the *Kuṟaḷ* does certainly *not* belong to the *"Cańkam*” age), but earlier than the beginnings of *bhakti* in Tamilnad.
+works, indebtedness of the *Kuṟaḷ* to some Sanskrit treatises, etc.) all points to a date which is considerably later than the early classical poetry (and in this respect the *Kuṟaḷ* does certainly *not* belong to the *"Caṅkam*” age), but earlier than the beginnings of *bhakti* in Tamilnad.
 The 5th Cent.
 A.D., probably sometime between 450-550 A.D., is the best date that can be suggested.[^date]